 Over the past several years, we have experienced rapid growth.
-For example, we have grown from 1,700 full-time employees as of January 1, 2017 to 2,663 full-time employees as of December 31, 2021.
-We have expanded internationally, including establishing manufacturing operations in Europe in 2005 and Japan in 2009.
+For example, we have grown from 2,487 full-time employees as of December 31, 2018 to 2,568 full-time employees as of December 31, 2022.
+We have expanded internationally, including establishing manufacturing operations in Europe in 2005.
 In 2014, we expanded our product lines with 3D Printing through our acquisition of FineLine.
 In 2015, we expanded our manufacturing operations and our 3D Printing product lines in Europe through our acquisition of Alphaform.
 In 2017, we expanded our product lines to include Sheet Metal through our acquisition of RAPID.
 In 2021, we expanded the breadth of products and lead times we offer through the acquisition of Hubs.
 We expect this growth to continue and the number of countries and facilities from which we operate to increase in the future.
 Our ability to effectively manage our anticipated growth and expansion of our operations will require us to do, among other things, the following:

-- enhance our operational, financial and management controls and infrastructure, human resource policies, and reporting systems and procedures, in particular as we continue to operate as a global organization; - · effectively scale our operations, including accurately predicting the need for floor space, equipment, and additional staffing; - integrate the offer and operations of acquisitions; - successfully identify, recruit, hire, train, develop, maintain, motivate and integrate additional employees; and - expand our international resources.
+- enhance our operational, financial and management controls and infrastructure, human resource policies, and reporting systems and procedures, in particular as we continue to operate as a global organization; - · effectively scale our operations, including accurately predicting the need for floor space, equipment, and additional staffing; - · integrate the offer and operations of acquisitions; - successfully identify, recruit, hire, train, develop, maintain, motivate and integrate additional employees; and - expand our international resources.